cotobadesign/cotoba-agent-oss-docs/source/rst/JSON.rst

 When you get the value of "brother" which is an array, as with the getting value, you get the specified array by describing the key you want to get by separating ``.`` or the child element ``<key>``.
-Get ["Jiro" , "Kikuko"] as the result of the execution.
+Get ["Jiro", "Kikuko"] as the result of the execution.

 .. code:: xml